Human Swarm - how weather drives our herd mentality

 We eat differently when it's cold too.
 Sales of porridge soar - Quaker Oats sell 200 % more than normal, 20 million packets each week.
 Although we all make individual decisions about our breakfast, the overall result is that we act in a very similar way to a swarm.

-Very small changes in temperature can have a profound effect on our health too.
+Very small changes in temperature can have a profound effect on our Health services too.
 In December 2012, with the temperature regularly below freezing, visits to outpatients clinics shot up by 669,000 compared to the previous quarter.
 And analysis of 84,000 hospital admissions reveals that for each drop in the temperature of just one degree there were an additional 200 heart attacks.

-Many businesses use the Met Office's weather and temperature forecasts to run their businesses effectively.
+Industry services to run their businesses effectively.
 Combined with their sales figures the results can be extraordinary - when temperature changes dramatically they know what we want to buy even before we do.

 At Morrisons' 1.2 million square foot distribution centre in Yorkshire, the biggest in the UK, the supermarket's ordering system uses five years' sales and weather data to predict what we will want to eat and automatically select the right food to its stores.

 Over this Easter weekend, the coldest on record, sales of pies were nearly 250 % above normal.
 But, more surprisingly, cat litter sales were 15 % higher, because our cats stayed inside.
 And sales of dishwasher salt went up by 138 %, not because we have dirtier dishes, but because we think - completely wrongly - that it will clear our drives.